 The third-person point of view

 When you use a third-person point of view, you’re referring to someone’s viewpoint.
 Usually, content that has a third-person point of view uses “He said” or “She said” in storytelling.
-Adding someone’s statement who is superior in your industry will give weight to your story.
+Adding someone’s statement about who is superior in your industry will give weight to your story.

 When it comes to deciding which point of view to use in storytelling, decide on one, and keep it consistent throughout the content.

 Your content should have driving factors that convince your audience.
 Find the problem of your persona, identify what they are sensitive about, and create a story that links your brand with your persona.
-Not only you should take customers’ needs into account but you also need to know where they’re in their buyer’s journey.
+Not only should you take customers’ needs into account, but you also need to know where they’re in their buyer’s journey.

-Storytelling + buyer’s journey
+Storytelling + Buyer’s Journey

-Your story should wrap-up without any doubt left in your audience.
+Your story should wrap up without any doubt left in your audience.
 It should fulfill the purpose of your writing.
 Additionally, it should also call your audience to take action for more content.

 Storytelling brand- Zillow